stackblitz/eslint-plugin/docs/rules/lines-around-comment.md

 ## Rule Details

 This rule extends the base [`eslint/lines-around-comment`](https://eslint.org/docs/rules/lines-around-comment) rule.
-It adds support for allowing comments at the start and end of `Interface`'s.
+It adds support for allowing comments at the start and end of `Interface`'s and type literals.

 ## How to use